 - Understatement of Liabilities to show a better picture of the company

-These result in increased net worth of the company and provides more stable picture of the company.
+These result in an increased net worth of the company and provide a more stable picture of the company.

-- Reduce the Situational Pressures that encourage Financial Statement Fraud
+- Reduce the Pressures that encourage Financial Statement Fraud

 - Reduce the opportunity to commit fraud by maintaining complete and accurate accounting records, etc.

-- Should train the employees by conducting various training seminars.
+- Should train the employees by conducting various training seminars and

-- A proper and robust system of Internal Controls must be implemented in the entity.
+- A proper and robust system of Internal Controls must be present in the entity.

 Certification in financial statement fraud examination

 The forensic rating model is globally acceptable but it has provided the best results on the Indian listed companies.
 It requires the details of company performance for a period of more than two fiscal years.